neomutt/neomutt.github.io/_distro/nixos.md

 ## Installation <a class="offset" id="install"></a>

-there are currently two different ways to install software on NixOS.
+There are currently two different ways to install software on NixOS.
 One is declarative and the other more imperative.

 ### declarative package management

-add `pkgs.neomutt` into `configuration.nix` like this:
+Add `pkgs.neomutt` into your `configuration.nix` like this:

 ```reply
 environment.systemPackages = [ pkgs.neomutt ];